 Places to visit in Faro and the Algarve

 Faro is a seaside city and Faro marina is well worth visiting - even if you're just spotting all the large yachts.
 Whether you are staying for a night or two weeks the cheap hotels Faro provides should keep you satisfied.
 Get out and see the Ilha de Barreta - a beautiful beach island accessible by boat from Faro.
 With car hire Faro and the rest of the Algarve will be within reach.
-Why not go in 2012 or 2013 for the Ria Formosa Festival or the Faro Holiday Festival?
+Why not go in 2018/2019 for the Ria Formosa Festival or the Faro Holiday Festival?

 Once you're behind the wheel of your cheap car hire in Portugal, why not plan a few day trips to see more of the area?
 Here are some of our suggestions: